How I Healed And Cured My Eczema + Rebalanced My Skin Microbiome | Part 1

 Figure out what you are intolerant to, eat fermented foods & stay hydrated.

-Let's start with what I know for a fact I cannot eat: I'm severely intolerant to wheat, all gluten containing products, corn, peanuts and especially dairy.
-All of these foods give me serve diarrhea, bloating and cramps, which means they inflame my gut and disrupt my microbiome.
+Let's start with what I know for a fact I cannot eat: I'm intolerant to wheat, all gluten containing products, peanuts and especially dairy.
+All of these foods give me diarrhea, bloating and cramps, which means they inflame my gut and disrupt my microbiome.
 These are food intolerances that I recently found out run in my family.
 An Inflamed gut exacerbates skin issues because when your gut is inflamed you cannot properly digest food, absorb nutrients, and expel waste.

 I spent a lot of time guessing what foods I'm intolerant to.
 Even recently I've suspected multiple foods to be the reason my eczema was returning just on my eyelids.
-(There are tests for this, but I haven't taken any. idk why, I use haven't).
+(There are tests for this, but I haven't taken any. idk why, I just haven't).
 I suspected soy for the past month, but when I cut it out of my diet I still had eczema on my eyelids periodically.
 I've even suspected the lack of vitamins or the lack of essential amino acids to be the cause, but when I supplemented correctly, I still had eczema periodically.

 It turns out that these suspected other food intolerances weren't causing my eczema.
 It was the new skin care products I was trying out 🙄 (I talk about this more in my skin care routine details below).